 Math 121: College Algebra

 In this course, students will learn how to solve types of equations such as linear, quadratic, higher-order, rational, radical, exponential, and logarithmic equations.
 Students will also solve linear, polynomial, and rational inequalities.
 Other topics include the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), the graphs of some of these functions, and solving systems of equations in two variables.
-The non-online sections meet twice weekly, with other work to be completed in the Jackson Avenue Center Mathematics Lab.

 - Course cannot be booked if completed Math 261 with a grade of C or better.